10 Fundamental Tips to Improve Your Landscape Photography

 Ensure your horizon is straight, and consider the placement within the composition.
 Photo by Crowpix Media.

 Another consideration is where you will place the horizon line within your composition.
-Here the rule of thirds is a good indicator of horizon placement.
+Here, the rule of thirds is a good indicator of horizon placement.

-10 Search Out Your Photographic Point of View
+Search Out Your Photographic Point of View

 Angles play an important role in landscape photography.
 Changing your point of view can alter the image in fundamental ways.
+Try a few different approaches when composing your shot.
+Trying different angles may mean walking or driving further to find the point of view that captures the wow shot.

 alt="mountains in the Drakensberg provide different perspectives"